aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 That's it!
 Some pictures with explanations:

-Close to ready, still with debugging button:
+Close to ready, still with de:

 ![](img_2844-2-large.jpeg)